Syrian civil war: Chemical weapons

 Sarin, mustard agent and chlorine gas have been used during the conflict.
-Numerous casualties led to an international reaction, especially the 2013 Ghouta attacks.
+Numerous casualties led to an international reaction, especially the 2013 Ghouta chemical attack.
 A UN fact-finding mission was requested to investigate reported chemical weapons attacks.
-In four cases UN inspectors confirmed the use of sarin gas.
-In August 2016, a confidential report by the United Nations and the OPCW explicitly blamed the Syrian military of Bashar al-Assad for dropping chemical weapons (chlorine bombs) on the towns of Talmenes in April 2014 and Sarmin in March 2015 and ISIS for using sulfur mustard on the town of Marea in August 2015.
+In four cases, UN inspectors confirmed the use of sarin gas.
+In August 2016, a confidential report by the UN and the OPCW explicitly blamed the Syrian military of Bashar al-Assad for dropping chemical weapons (chlorine bombs) on the towns of Talmenes in April 2014 and Sarmin in March 2015 and ISIL for using sulfur mustard on the town of Marea in August 2015.

 The United States and the European Union have said the Syrian government has conducted several chemical attacks.
 Following the 2013 Ghouta attacks and international pressure, the destruction of Syria's chemical weapons began.
-In 2015 the UN mission disclosed previously undeclared traces of sarin compounds in a "military research site".
+In 2015 the UN mission disclosed previously undeclared traces of sarin compounds at a "military research site".
 After the April 2017 Khan Shaykhun chemical attack, the United States launched its first intentional attack against Syrian government forces.
-Investigation conducted by Dr. Tobias Schneider and Theresa Lutkefend of the GPPi research institute documented 336 confirmed attacks involving chemical weapons in Syria between 23 December 2012 and 18 January 2019.
+An investigation conducted by Tobias Schneider and Theresa Lutkefend of the GPPi research institute documented 336 confirmed attacks involving chemical weapons in Syria between 23 December 2012 and 18 January 2019.
 The study attributed 98% of the total chemical attacks to the Assad regime.
 Almost 90% of the attacks occurred after Ghouta chemical attack in August 2013.

-In April 2020, the UN Security Council briefing was held on the findings of a global chemical weapons watchdog, Organisation for the Prohibition of Chemical Weapons (OPCW), which found that the Syrian air force used sarin and chlorine for multiple attacks, in 2017.
-The close allies of Syria, Russia and European countries debated on the issue, where the OPCW findings were dismissed by Moscow while many Western European countries called for accountability for the government's war-crimes.
-The UN Deputy ambassador from Britain, Jonathan Allen stated that report by OPCW's Investigation Identification Team (IIT) claimed that the Syrian regime is responsible for using chemical weapons in the war on at least four occasions.
+In April 2020, the UN Security Council briefing was held on the findings of a global chemical weapons watchdog, Organisation for the Prohibition of Chemical Weapons (OPCW), which found that the Syrian Air Force used sarin and chlorine during multiple attacks in 2017.
+Syria's close allies, Russia, and other European countries debated the issue, during which Moscow dismissed the OPCW findings while many Western European countries called for accountability for the government's war crimes.
+The UN Deputy ambassador from Britain, Jonathan Allen, stated that the report by the OPCW's Investigation Identification Team (IIT) claimed that the Syrian regime is responsible for using chemical weapons in the war on at least four occasions.
 The information was also noted in two UN-mandated investigations.

-In April 2021, Syria was suspended from OPCW through the public vote of member states, for not co-operating with the IIT and violating the Chemical Weapons Convention.
+In April 2021, Syria was suspended from the OPCW through the public vote of member states for not cooperating with the IIT and for violating the Chemical Weapons Convention.
 Findings of another OPCW investigation report published in July 2021 concluded that the Syrian regime had engaged in confirmed chemical attacks at least 17 times, out of the 77 reported incidents of chemical weapons usage attributed to Assadist forces.